 Again, the primary rule here is not to over-react.
 Chances are, it’s a matter of time before your child grows out of their puppy love!

-By-line: An Early Childhood Professional, Ann Thomas has spent 7 years teaching and supervising preschoolers.
+An Early Childhood Professional, she has spent 7 years teaching and supervising preschoolers.
 Creative and design enthusiast, she blogs over at Little Red Bus; – an inspiration outlet for all things creative and child-oriented.